taraskaduk/ggplot_theme/README.md

-Trying to create my personal `ggplot2` theme.

-Using `ggthemes` package as the basis: https://github.com/jrnold/ggthemes
+My personal `ggplot2` theme.
+Used `ggthemes` package as the basis: https://github.com/jrnold/ggthemes